 The meta-cycle.
 At this point, with about a week left of the campaign, we gave it one last push.
 Since we had gotten some coverage, we pitched journalists and bloggers telling them about the coverage we already had gotten.
 A bit strange we admit, but it did work above our expectations.

 With all the pushed deadlines, all our hours had leaked out long before the launch even started.
 For Jerry and I, this wasn’t even a full-time project.
 We had lots of other clients to take care off.
 From this perspective, a 30-day launch period is bordering on insanity.
 Since we had installed a Kickstarter War Room at the Spin Factory office in Stockholm, there was some tension between us as we worked on our other projects.
 We had to manage our stress levels through the many ups and downs of the launch.

 On top of this, several American agencies who had specialized in contacting the companies halfway through their Kickstarter campaigns and offering them some quick-and-dirty publicity for high percentage shares.
 Tinitell did accept one of these offers, but they reported back on existing publicity and tried to take credit for it.
 In retrospect, those resources had been better spent on adding a serious advertising push on Facebook.
 Still, for me as a junior project manager, this was an emotional project with tons of exciting learnings and takeaways!

 Closing Words From Jerry

 Even if you’re bootstrapped, you too can hit $100,000 on Kickstarter.
 For Tinitell, it took the goodwill of a total of 1,102 backers to carry us across the finishing line and a bit further than that, too.
-We lacked a unique product once we launched, but through hard work, we managed to push the project through the many months of getting ready and the stressful 30 days of launching.
-The first batch of Tinitells is shipping to Kickstarter backers in January 2016.
+We didn’t have a unique product once we launched, but through hard work, we managed to push the project through the many months of getting ready and the stressful 30 days of launching.